 The major "defect" attributed to welded pipes is that the presence of a weld seam constitutes a weakness factor.
 Whereas this may have been true in the past, this is becoming less and less true with the advances of the welding technologies in the last ten years.

-Q1: What is a seamless steel pipe?
+Q1: What is the main difference between ERW and seamless pipe?